bitcoinvsalts/node-binance-trader/docs/GETTING-STARTED.md

 ![heroku_logs](images/running.png)

-This is an example if the bot is running!
+This is an example of how it looks if the bot is running.
 Make sure to switch from All process to Web.

 ## Keep it trading 24/7